HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 experimented with [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) and [Amazon's Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks).
-This post will demonstrate setting up your cluster using Google's GKE, but see my GitHub '[future-kubernetes]' repository for details on doing it on Amazon's EKS.
+This post will demonstrate setting up your cluster using Google's GKE, but see my GitHub [future-kubernetes] repository for details on doing it on Amazon's EKS.
 Note that while I've gotten things to work on EKS, there have been
 [various headaches](https://github.com/paciorek/future-kubernetes#AWS-troubleshooting)